ShapeShifter499/LG_Volt-CM_13_Manifest/README.md

 #### Monitor CCACHE being used, run from root of source.
 $ watch -n1 -d prebuilts/misc/linux-x86/ccache/ccache -s

-#### Now grab all the source files!
-Run at the root of the source directory.
-$ repo sync

-#### Since I'm running a version 8 of java.
-Enable experimental OpenJDK 1.8 support in CyanogenMod 13.0 (not available in earlier version).
-To enable OpenJDK 1.8 support, add this line to your $HOME/.bashrc file
-export EXPERIMENTAL_USE_JAVA8=true.

-#### Change some git variables so the build correctly identifies who you are, run the following at the root of source.
-(Optional)
-$ git config --global user.name "Your Name"
-$ git config --global user.email "Your Email"

 #### Now build!
 Run commands at root of source.
-$ source build/envsetup.sh
 $ breakfast
 $ lunch x5-userdebug
 $ mka bacon